When the doors to Az’Kabek opened, it was an issue of great importance.

 When the doors to Az’Kabek opened, Ravena never bothered to stay on the ground.
-It was useless for seeing anything at her height.
-Instead, she slipped off the noose around her waist – the one tying her and all the girls her age together – and scrambled up a lamppost to see.
+Instead, she slipped out of the loop that tied her to the other students and scrambled up a lamppost to see.

-The doors were slow, opening with a ponderous and deep grinding sound that reminded her of sword-hilts on stone, if swords could be so large they belonged to giants bigger than the distant mountains.
-They rumbled, those doors, and while she could always feel that vibration through the smooth paving stones, she felt it better with the lamppost gripped tightly between the arches of her bare feet.
+The doors opened with a ponderous speed and a ringing, grinding that reminded her of sword-hilts on stone, if swords could be so large they belonged to giants bigger than the distant mountains.
+They rumbled, those doors, and she could feel them with the lamppost gripped tightly between the arches of her bare feet.

 What would it be today?
 An army?
 A collage of dragons, dripping with jewels and chains of sparkling metals, claws full of rings large enough to circle her wrist?
 A cloud full of fairies on leashes connected to ugly big trolls who smiled kindly and spoke with the quiet, rumbling fire of the forge?

-No, it was none of that.
+It was none of those things.
 The doors had opened for one weird guy wearing weird clothes.

 He had great big curls for hair (she couldn’t have resisted the baby-desire to yank on them, had he been closer), sorrowful green eyes, and a sort of dress-robe-thing that looked like one white sheet wrapped around his body.
 He didn’t carry much; if he was a merchant, he didn’t have anything to sell.
 A small leather pouch hung around his neck (she knew enough to recognize that as holding one of Hestur’s coins, so that was all right), two other small bags of indeterminate nature, and a knife, which he carried as if he had no idea what to do with the thing.